 Programme and Faculty

-With grateful acknowledgement of our Society Corporate Supporter :-
+With grateful acknowledgement of our Society Corporate Supporters:-

 A stimulating and engaging online learning experience – reviewing cases with the experts!

 The ICIS Interactive series is designed as an advanced cancer imaging course for Radiologists, who would like to gain deeper understanding into the imaging of specific cancers through case-based learning.
 The courses in this series have been rated excellent by many participants.

 This online masterclass will be delivered across two consecutive half-days (the afternoons of 12 & 13 November 2020), each consisting of a four-hour session during which two topics will be covered.
 Presentation of each topic will commence with a lecture followed by mentored review of 8-10 carefully selected cases to facilitate hands-on case-based learning.